ClusterHQ/flocker/docs/using/administering/debugging.rst

 Bug Reporting
 -------------

-When reporting issues with Flocker please include copies of:
+When reporting issues with Flocker please include:

 * Operating System and version,
 * kernel version,